Intervention/docs/image/v3/modifying/animations.md

 [TOC]

-By default, both drivers included with Intervention Image support animations.
+Both drivers included with Intervention Image support animation by default.
-However, the GD driver must use additional resources as it does not has animation support by default.
+However, the GD driver must use additional resources as it does not support animation inherently.

-If you read images without the intention of processing the animation at all, this process can be [deactivated in advance in the image manager configuration](/v3/basics/configuration-drivers) to save resources.
+If you are loading images without the intention of processing the animation at all, this process can be [disabled beforehand in the Image Manager](/v3/basics/configuration-drivers) configuration to save resources.

 ## Detect Animations
 ### Check the Current Image Instance for Animation

 > public Image::isAnimated(): bool

 Returns `true` if the image is animated.
-Otherwise `false` is returned.
+Otherwise `false`.

 #### Example